 Wimbledon "The Championships" takes place July 1st-14th, 2019 is the most sought after and over subscribed ticket in professional sports.
 For many people, a ticket to Wimbledon is a bucket list item, and getting them from a reliable source such as Championship Tennis Tours is a must.
 There are just two types of Wimbledon tickets that we sell: Center Court and Court 1 tickets.
 Grounds passes can only be purchased the day of by queuing up.
-Expect to wait in "the infamous Queue" which can start overnight and wind its way around an adjacent park.
+Expect to wait a few hours in "the infamous Queue" which in the beginning of the tournament can start overnight and wind its way around an adjacent park.

 3 Ways to Get Wimbledon Tickets

 You can queue up in line starting at around 4 am on the day you'd like to attend.
 Most people will only get grounds passes, but a lucky few will score Court 2, or Court 1 tickets, and an even rarer few will score a few Center Court tickets